AdobeDocs/audience-manager.en/help/using/features/destinations/people-based-destinations-prerequisites.md

 ### [!DNL Facebook]

-Before you can use [!DNL People-Based Destinations] to send audience segments to [!DNL Facebook], make sure you meet the following requirements:
+Before you can use [!DNL People-Based Destinations] to send your first-party audience segments to [!DNL Facebook], make sure you meet the following requirements:

 1. Your [!DNL Facebook] user account must have the **Manage campaigns** permission enabled for the Ad account that you plan to use.
 1. Add the **Adobe Experience Cloud** business account as an advertising partner in your [!DNL Facebook Ad Account].
 Use `business ID=206617933627973`.
 See [Add Partners to Your Business Manager](https://www.facebook.com/business/help/708679622611131) for details.